 DO: Find a parent support group.
 If you or your husband are having difficulty adjusting to the idea that your second grader is gay, seek out your local PFLAG chapter.
 You’ll quickly learn that you’re not alone.

 DO: Hug your son often.
 Tell him you love him.
 Repeat.
+Because an 8 year old is not too young to know he’s gay.

 IF YOU LIKED THIS POST YOU’LL PROBABLY ALSO LIKE THESE: